Vancouver Golf Club

-The club has hosted the Canadian Women's Open three times on the LPGA Tour, in 1988, 1991, and 2012.
+The club has hosted the Canadian Women's Open four times on the LPGA Tour, in 1988, 1991, 2012, and 2015.
 The first two events were held as the du Maurier Classic, a women's major, and were won by Sally Little and Nancy Scranton, respectively.
-The 2012 edition was won by 15-year-old amateur Lydia Ko and the tournament is scheduled to return in 2015.
+The 2012 edition was won by 15-year-old amateur Lydia Ko, then Lydia repeated in 2015 with a playoff win over Stacey Lewis.
 Vancouver Golf Club also hosted one Senior PGA Tour event in the 1985, the Canada Senior Open Championship, won by Peter Thomson of Australia.

+The Club commissioned a 3.5 million cu. ft.
+Reservoir fed from an aquifer in 1996 to supply natural water to the golf course irrigation system.